niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/Services/06-Event and Stream Processing/Kinesis.md

 Producers:
 1. Amazon Kinesis Agent
-	1. stand alone java app that will moitor files based on a pattern and send the data to kinesis
+	1. stand alone java app that will monitor files based on a pattern and send the data to kinesis
 	2. in java only
 2. AWS SDK
 	1. PutRecord